What's up?

 I'm learning a lot about US housing market history (particularly during World War II, the Great Depression, and the New Deal era), through "Escaping the housing trap" by C. Marohn Jr. and D. Herriges (authors I discovered on the @StrongTowns Instagram, which I started following in 2021).

-A family of friends from Mexico came to visit us for Christmas and New Year's!
+A family of friends from abroad came to visit us for Christmas and New Year's!

-We became close during our time living there, so it was amazing to reunite and spend quality time together.
+We got close while living in Mexico, so it was amazing to reunite and spend quality time together.

-In the end, we managed to check off most of the touristy spots while also giving them a glimpse into our everyday life.
-At the same time, their visit gave us the chance to experience some attractions we wouldn’t normally do on our own.
+In the end, we managed to hit most of the touristy spots while also giving them a peek into our everyday life.
+At the same time, their visit gave us the chance to experience some attractions we wouldn’t have done on our own.

 The bean